 Howdy!
-Welcome to Outsider ArtWork By Manic Mark Betcher.
+Welcome to Outsider ArtWork By Manic Mark

-I made more eyeballs in high school.
-The editor of our high school literary magazine told me that my poem about suicide was "rather crass".
+I made more eyeballs out of clay in high school art class.
+The editor of the literary magazine told me that my poem about suicide was "rather crass".
 The guidance counselor pointed out that I was better suited to a career as a small appliance repairman.

 I won a semester scholarship to an art school.

 For something to do, I submitted a few cartoons to Hustler Magazine.
 They sent one back with a note stating that my drawing was too tasteless for the most tasteless cartoon page.

 I created a portfolio of boring art.
 I got the job.

 A guy running a workshop told me that I was a “rebel”.